 - You feel life your safety is compromised in any way when you are around your partner

-If you answer yes to any of these questions, then no doubt, you should leave.
+If you answer yes to any of these questions, then you should leave your relationship.
 You should not continue to try and “do everything you can to make it work.”
-No relationship is worth giving up your safety.
-If you are currently in an abusive relationship of any kind and are struggling to leave I will end this with some information and phone numbers you can call for help.
+No relationship is worth giving up your safety or your self worth.

 - The Philadelphia Domestic Violence Hotline (1-866) 723-3014